Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_advanced_3.rst

-Similar to the callbacks, any parameter in :class:`~pytorch_lightning.trainer.trainer.Trainer` and user extended :class:`~pytorch_lightning.core.module.LightningModule` and :class:`~pytorch_lightning.core.datamodule.LightningDataModule` classes that have as type hint a class can be configured the same way using :code:`class_path` and :code:`init_args`.
-If the package that defines a subclass is imported before the ``LightningCLI`` class is run, the name can be used instead of the full import path.
+Similar to the callbacks, any parameter in :class:`~pytorch_lightning.trainer.trainer.Trainer` and user extended :class:`~pytorch_lightning.core.module.LightningModule` and :class:`~pytorch_lightning.core.datamodule.LightningDataModule` classes that have as type hint a class, can be configured the same way using :code:`class_path` and :code:`init_args`.
+If the package that defines a subclass is imported before the :class:`~pytorch_lightning.utilities.cli.LightningCLI` class is run, the name can be used instead of the full import path.

 From command line the syntax is the following: